AMT-2021/AMT/infra/README.md

 'database'; roles are made out of _tasks_, which are units of configuration, such as 'install nginx', or 'copy the configuration file'.

-Playbooks may be run (from within the `playbooks` directory) using the following
+Playbooks may be run (from within the `playbooks` directory) using the command command below.
+Please make sure to **read the README file under the 'playbooks/' directory** first.:
-command:

 ```
 ansible-playbook -i ../inventories/vagrant ochap.yaml